Mitigating the Influence of Distractor Tasks in LMs with Prior-Aware Decoding: Testing more values of alpha

-Here we offer graphs showing more precisely how the probability of successful completion relates to the value of the extrapolation parameter $\alpha$.
+We present graphs in Figures~\ref{fig:results-alpha-gpt2} and~\ref{fig:results-alpha-gpt3} showing how the probability of successful completion relates to the value of the extrapolation parameter $\alpha$.
 For each model and task, we plot average success rate using both the truncated prompt method and the system prompt method, at both $T=0$ and $T=1$.
-To more clearly illustrate trends, we plot values from $\alpha=-2$ to $\alpha=3$.
+To illustrate trends more clearly, we plot values from $\alpha=-2$ to $\alpha=3$.